Fire

 Outside major cities, carry enough cash in local currency.

-On 17 July 2014, Malaysia Airlines flight MH17 from Amsterdam to Kuala Lumpur was shot down near Hrabovo in the separatist-controlled part of Donetsk province.
+In July 2014, Malaysia Airlines flight MH17 was shot down near Hrabovo in the Russian-controlled part of Donetsk province.

 Do not travel to this area due to ongoing armed conflict in the surrounding vicinity.